kbrsh/text-rnn/README.md

 # gram-rnn
-RNN to generate text from ngrams
+RNN to generate text from chunks of text